George Jessel (judge): Legacy

 He was Master of the Rolls at a momentous period of legal history.
-The Judicature Acts, completing the fusion of law and equity, were passed while he was judge of first instance, and were still new to the courts when he died.
+The Judicature Acts, completing the fusion of the courts of law and equity, were passed while he was judge of first instance, and were still new to the courts when he died.
 His knowledge and power of assimilating knowledge of all subjects, his mastery of every branch of law with which he had to concern himself, as well as of equity, together with his willingness to give effect to the new system, caused it to be said when he died that the success of the Judicature Acts would have been impossible without him.

 Jessel sat on the royal commission for the amendment of the Medical Acts, taking an active part in the preparation of its report.
 He actively interested himself in the management of London University, of which he was a fellow from 1861, and of which he was elected vice-chancellor in 1880.
 He was one of the commissioners of patents, and trustee of the British Museum.
 He was also chairman of the committee of judges which drafted the new rules rendered necessary by the Judicature Acts.
 He was treasurer of Lincoln's Inn in 1883, and vice-president of the council of legal education.
 He was also a fellow of the Royal Society.

 Jessel's career marks an epoch on the bench, owing to the active part taken by him in rendering the Judicature Acts effective, and also because he was the last judge capable of sitting in the House of Commons, a privilege of which he did not avail himself.
 He was the first Jew who, as solicitor-general, took a share in the executive government of his country, the first Jew who was sworn a regular member of the privy council, and the first Jew who took a seat on the judicial bench of Great Britain.